port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/git/github/examples.md

 ## Mapping repositories, repository folders and pull requests

-In the following example you will ingest your GitHub repositories, the repository root folders and the repository pull requests to Port, you may use the following Port blueprint definitions and `port-app-config.yml`:
+In the following example you will ingest your GitHub repositories, the repository's root folders and the repository pull requests to Port, you may use the following Port blueprint definitions and `port-app-config.yml`:

 <RepositoryBlueprint/>